Dpgofast/Dpgofast.github.io/_posts/2018-11-26-initial-post.md

 ---
 layout: post
-title: title of the post
+title: Vehicle Repair Preidictor
-subtitle: brief summary of the subject
+subtitle: What types of repairs you will need for your vehicle
-image: /Dpgofast.github.io/Beware-of-airplane-sign-on-the-street.jpg
+image: /Dpgofast.github.io/AdobeStock_4355105_Preview.jpeg

 ---

 content goes here im